AsmaBaccouche/Text-Preprocessing-and-Labelling-for-Twitter-Sentiment-Analysis-NLP/README.md

-# Twitter-Text-Processing-NLP
+# Text-Processing-for-Twitter-Sentiment-Analysis-NLP
-Helper Scripts for Cleaning, Processing and Labeling of Health-related Tweets in English, French and Arabic
+Helper Scripts for Cleaning, Processing and Automatc Labeling of Health-related Tweets in English, French and Arabic Sentiment Analysis - Natural Language Processing (NLP)

 All methods were described in the paper: Annotation Technique for Health-Related Tweets Sentiment Analysis